pavanms890-design/Dice_Game/README.md

 # Dice_Game

-🎲 Multiplayer Dice Roll Game — CodeAlpha Internship Task
+🎲 Multiplayer Dice Roll Game

 This is a simple, text-based Multiplayer Dice Roll Game developed in Python .
 The game allows 2 to 4 players to take turns rolling a six-sided dice, aiming to reach a total score of 50 points first.